-Learn about He Tohu: A declaration, a treaty, a petitionJuly 17th, 2019
+Learn about He Tohu: A declaration, a treaty, a petitionJuly 23rd, 2019 By Samuel Beyer

-Use the new He Tohu learning activities and other quality resources to inspire and inform students' inquiry into concepts related to the 3 taonga of the He Tohu exhibition in Wellington:
+Use the recently published learning activities and other quality resources to inspire and inform students' inquiry into concepts related to the 3 taonga of the He Tohu exhibition in Wellington:

 - 1835 He Whakaputanga (the Declaration of Independence)

 - 1840 Te Tiriti o Waitangi (the Treaty of Waitangi), and